xkikeg/dealauth/README.md

    You have to be careful not to use `tmp` for group name since `pubkey.d/tmp/` is used for temporal directory.
 Otherwise you have to specify temporal directory explicitly with `-t` or `--tmp-dir` option.

 3. Next step is to prepare public keys.
 In `pubkey.d/`, you should create directories corresponding to groups in config file.
 You should create `foo`, `bar`, `client`, `foobar`, and `baz` in the above example.
 Then you should place each hosts' public keys into their group directories.
-The name of the public keys should `<hostname>.pub`.
+The name of the public keys should `<hostname>.pub`. <hostname> is used by SSH command.

 4. This is the last step!
 Let's invoke the command.